 Analogies are a key component of human thinking and understanding.
 They’ve stimulated great feats of problem-solving and discovery.
 They are also a classic way to foster learning by applying prior knowledge to new concepts.
+But writing analogies isn’t always easy.
+Keep reading if you would like to learn how to write better analogies for learning.

 Researchers say that a critical aspect of an effective analogy is that the two areas of comparison are superficially different.
 For example, comparing an atom to the solar system or a database to a filing cabinet.